-School House Adjustment Program Enterprise (S.H.A.P.E.) aims to reduce the number of Shelby County Schools students sent to Juvenile Court for minor infractions.
-The program is soley funded by SCS Office of Student Services.
+School House Adjustment Program Enterprise (S.H.A.P.E.) aims to reduce the number of Memphis-Shelby County Schools students sent to Juvenile Court for minor infractions.
+The program is soley funded by the MSCS Office of Student Services.
 The purpose of the program is to decrease the number of minority students sent to Juvenile Court for committing minor infractions.
 Similar programs have shown success in Chicago and New Jersey.

 The Shelby County Board of Education has adopted the “Safe School Tips” program which allows any parent, student, teacher, or employee to report information about illegal or inappropriate activities, including but not limited to bullying, theft, distribution or sale of drugs, possession of weapons, etc.